Why Do Adults Become Bullies? A Close Look At Adult Bullying Behavior

 Building coping mechanisms and conflict-resolution skills

 Depression and anxiety can be common in those who have experienced bullying, and a growing body of research indicates that online therapy can effectively treat these mental illnesses, as well as many others.
-Both those who bully and those who have been bullied may benefit from working with a licensed therapist in an online setting.
+Both those who have been affected by bullying and those who have bullied others can benefit from working with a licensed therapist through online or in-person therapy, such as specialized therapy for bullying at BetterHelp.

 Takeaway